The Top 20 Japanese Restaurants in Singapore

 Total Scores

 In line with that, it surely isn’t a budget-friendly Japanese restaurant, with meal seats that cost about $30 to $50.
-Delivery tends to be slow too, as each order is prepared with care.

-The Gyu Bar’s menu showcases their prime pride, premium Wa-Oh Japanese beef, which you can explore in different rare cuts, flavours, and textures.
+The Gyu Bar’s menu showcases their prime pride—premium Wa-Oh Japanese beef—which you can explore in different rare cuts, flavours, and textures.
 Every cow is raised in a stress-free environment and fed mainly vegetables.

 All in all, for its premium meat selection alone, it’s enough for us to call it one of the best Japanese BBQ restaurants in Singapore.